Fairlie, New Zealand

 From 1884 to 1968, the town was served by the Fairlie Branch railway, though until 1934, this branch line actually terminated a kilometre beyond Fairlie in Eversley.

 Fairlie is commonly known as the gateway to the Mackenzie Basin.
 The town was initially called Fairlie's Creek, a name purportedly chosen by David Hamilton, the brother-in-law of James Lister (or Lizter), who had built a boarding house near the creek.
 The name Hamilton had been suggested, but was rejected due to similarity to the City of Hamilton in the North Island.
 David Hamilton suggested the town be named Fairlie after Fairlie, Scotland, which he had visited as part of his honeymoon.
 After 1892, the town's name was shortened to Fairlie.

-The Opihi River runs past Fairlie.
+The Ōpihi River runs past Fairlie.